tsadm/desktop/README.md

 ### Command line

-Run `tsdesktop --usage` for the full list.
+Run `tsdesktop --usage` and `tsdesktop --help` for more complete information.

 #### Site add/remove